 President and CEO

-Ms. Peschin earned a B.A. in Sociology from Brandeis University and an MHS degree in Health Policy from the Johns Hopkins University Bloomberg School of Public Health.
+Ms. Peschin earned a B.A. in Sociology from Brandeis University, and a M.H.S. degree in Health Policy from the Johns Hopkins University Bloomberg School of Public Health.